TobiasFranek/slp-styleguide/src/markdown/components/lists.md

 #### Notes

-to use the list without the border just add **--without-border** to the item, this also resets the left padding.
+To use the list without the border just add **--without-border** to the item, this also resets the left padding.

 </div>